Search Ask the Dietitian

 You are correct in that dietetics attracts people with eating disorders, but unless you go into food service, you wouldn't be around food.
 You would be talking about food.
 However, the vast majority of dietitians like food and especially chocolate since we are 97% white females.
-Have you visited the American Dietetic Association's educational requirements?
+Have you visited the Academy of Nutrition and Dieteticscareer center to learn about educational requirements?

 I don't think you will find less science in a nursing (Bachelor of Science) degree than dietetics.
 Yes there is a lot of chemistry in dietetics, but not necessarily math.
 There is a lot of biology, anatomy and physiology in nursing.
 I would recommend you talk to a professor in the nursing department where you want to go to school and ask about specific courses that are required for graduation.

 As to what I do, I work at a computer all day long as my company provides nutrition content and data to clients.
 I also test software programs that I design.
 FYI, Ask the Dietitian is a web site that I maintain.
 I am energized by working with people and providing nutrition info / tools to improve health.

 I am 3/4 of the way through my Master's program in Applied Physiology and Nutrition at Columbia University.
 I have my bachelor's in nutrition.
 I currently work in corporate health and fitness and am wondering how to decide whether or not I need/want to pursue my R.D.
 What are the pros and cons?
 I do not believe that in Connecticut, where I live, you need an R.D. to practice nutrition counseling.
 I also know that to get my R.D., I would need to take about 4 additional courses and quit my job to do the internship.
 But would I be hindering my career to not get my R.D.?

 What kind of a job do you want to do when you graduate with your physiology degree?
 Corporate health / fitness?